 The Company invests in marketable debt securities in order to maximize its return on cash.
-Marketable securities consist of short-term cash investments, U.S. Treasury notes and bonds, U.S. government agency issued mortgage-backed securities, U.S. government agency notes and bonds, Small Business Administration ("SBA") loan pools, and corporate bonds.
+Marketable securities consist of short-term cash investments, U.S. Treasury notes and bonds, corporate bonds, and commercial paper.
 At the time of purchase, the Company classifies marketable securities as either trading securities or available-for-sale securities, depending on the intent at that time.
-As of December 31, 2018 and 2017, marketable securities were comprised solely of trading securities.
+As of December 31, 2019 and 2018, marketable securities were comprised solely of trading securities.
 Trading securities are carried at fair value with unrealized gains and losses recognized as a component of interest income in the consolidated statements of operations.
+As of December 31, 2019, all the trading securities were commercial paper with original maturities of less than ninety days and as a result, were classified as cash equivalents.